nakedsoftware/ai-hub/docs/software_requirements.md

 AI Hub supports Apple macOS, Linux, and Microsoft Windows as development environments for building, running, and developing new feature for AI Hub.
 Not all required software is required on all operating systems.
 Each software package indicates which operating system it is required on using the following icons:

 - :white_check_mark:: The software package is required on this operating system
-- :gray_question:: The software package is optional on this operating system
+- :grey_question:: The software package is optional on this operating system
 - :x:: The software package is not required on this operating system

 ## Homebrew